ltekme/ltekme/blogs/1.Using-S3-to-host-static-website/README.md

    ![Add Records](images/Step4.5.png)

-## Congruation: Your website is now up.
+## Congruation: Your website is now up

 You can stop here, you now have a website hosted on aws for free\*.